lapy.conformal

 mappingnp.ndarray

-A NumPy array of shape (n, 3) representing vertex coordinates of a spherical conformal parameterization.
+Vertex coordinates of shape (n_vertices, 3) representing a spherical conformal parameterization.

 Returns:

-A NumPy array of shape (n, 3) with vertex coordinates updated to minimize area distortion.
+Vertex coordinates of shape (n_vertices, 3) updated to minimize area distortion.

 Linear method for computing spherical conformal map of a genus-0 closed surface.